Editor’s note: This post was updated in March 2017

 What is a wait list and how does it work?

 First of all, understand the nature of a wait list.
 Being placed on a wait list is not a rejection.
-The college has said that your student is qualified for admission, but that they do not currently have a space for him.
+The college has said that your student is qualified for admission, but that the college does not currently have a space for them.

 The wait list is a pool of qualified students from which the college will draw if accepted applicants choose to go somewhere else.
 Some students may actually be overqualified, and the school is waiting to see whether they are accepted and choose to attend a more selective school.
 The college doesn’t want to waste a spot in their accepted student pool on someone they assume will probably attend another college.
 Other students may be slightly underqualified and are given a “courtesy” place on the waitlist as a softer form of rejection.
 This may be especially true of students who are related to alumni or wealthy donors.